shriys3/Detection-Engineering-Lab/README.md

 A home lab simulating real MITRE ATT&CK techniques with Atomic Red Team, capturing telemetry with Sysmon, and building Splunk detection queries mapped to specific attacker behaviors.

 ### Objective
-This project focuses on the detection aspect of security, using SIEM queries and tools paralleling SOC analyst work.
+This project focuses on the detection aspect of security, using SIEM queries and tools paralleling components of a SOC detection workflow.
 Each query was validated against a triggered live, safe attack simulation.

 ### Architecture
 ```